aimi-lab/catanet/README.md

 # Instructions

-To reproduce our experiments, please download the [cataract 101 dataset](http://ftp.itec.aau.at/datasets/ovid/cat-101/).
+To reproduce our experiments, please download the [cataract 101 dataset](http://ftp.itec.aau.at/datasets/ovid/cat-101/) and our modified [label files](https://doi.org/10.5281/zenodo.4984167).
-#ToDO: add our custom labels!!!!!!!!!!!!!!!!!!
-Prepare the dataset by downloading the videos (in mp4 format) and store videos and label files in a single folder.
+Put all video and label files into a single folder and run
-The videos are sampled at 2.5 fps and resized to 256x256 pixels.
-Additionally, the sequence before the start and after the end of the surgery are discarded.
 ```
 cd tools
 python process_videos.py --input path/to/cataract101 --output ../data/cataract101
 ```
+The videos are sampled at 2.5 fps and resized to 256x256 pixels.
+Additionally, the sequence before the start and after the end of the surgery are discarded.
 Once extracted, split the dataset into train/val/test.
 To reproduce the 6-fold-crossvalidation in the paper run the following, where you choose which fold to extract (1 to 6).
 ```
 cd tools